fmbiete/passwordpolicy/README.md

 password_policy.require_validuntil = true
 ```

+This rule will require a valid until value **only** when setting a new password.
+Creation of user accounts without password is not affected, or any modification that does not involve a password.

 ### Delaying failed logins
 ```
-password_policy_lock.failure_delay = 5              # Number of seconds to delay logins after number of failures password_policy_lock.max_number_accounts = 100      # Number of user accounts, it can be smaller than the number of accounts in the system password_policy_lock.number_failures = 5            # Number of login failures before rejecting further logins password_policy_lock.include_all = true             # Consider all the accounts in the system
+password_policy_lock.failure_delay = 5              # Number of seconds to delay logins after number of failures password_policy_lock.max_number_accounts = 100      # Number of user accounts, it can be smaller than the number of accounts in the system password_policy_lock.number_failures = 5            # Number of login failures before rejecting further logins password_policy_lock.include_all = true             # Consider all the accounts in the system password_policy_lock.auto_unlock = true             # Login with failed accounts will automatically work... password_policy_lock.auto_unlock_after = 0          # ...after N seconds (0: next login attempt)
 ```

 Install the extension in _postgres_ database.